sidneychurch/UE5-CPP-Beginner-FPS/11_Mechanics/MECHANICS.md

 We can also do the same for our Reload Function:
 ![img_3.png](img_3.png)

 Now let's go to the Fire function and encapsulate the last three if statements with another if statement.
-Our condition for our if statement makes sure that the firing of a project, the firing sound, and the character animation doesn't happen if we're out of ammo.
+The condition for our if statement makes sure that the firing of a projectile, the firing sound, and the character animation doesn't happen if we're out of ammo.
 If we do have ammo, we want to remove one everytime the weapon is fired.

 ![img_4.png](img_4.png)